bbc/BBCIngest/README.md

 If you install the scheduled tasks the program will be started a few minutes before a new edition is due.
 There will be notifications when a new edition is found and when it is published.
+After installing to the task scheduler the program can be closed.

 ## Running interactively

+To run interactively open the settings menu and set 'RunInForeground' to true.
+Exit the program and run it again.

+If RunInForeground is set there will be a start button.
 If you press start the program operates as follows:

 1. The program calculates the publication time of the next edition from the hour and minute patterns in the settings
 2. It then goes to sleep until a few minutes before the next edition is due, set by the minutes before setting